How Are We Doing it?

 Regional Transit Services Commission

-Thirteen municipalities in the Edmonton Metropolitan Region have been examining the possibility of delivering integrated transit services, through a Regional Transit Service Commission (RTSC).
-The initial exploration included researching the overall feasibility of an integrated-service approach aimed at delivering efficient and affordable transit options for riders throughout the region.
+Eight municipalities in the Edmonton Metropolitan Region are in the process of creating a Regional Transit Service Commission to deliver efficient and affordable transit options for riders throughout the region.